-range of matters that came up involving the Japanese.
-Particularly notable was the fact that the Empire of Korea made inquiries to the resident-general about a suspected transaction of land at a coastal area in Jukbyeon, Uljin-gun.
+made inquiries to the resident-general about a land transaction at Jukbyeon coast, Uljin-gun.
 In December 1905, the Korean minister of internal affairs, Lee Ji-yong, suspected that a Japanese citizen had illegally obtained land on the former site of the Japanese Navy's watchtower.
-He reported the suspected transaction to Park Che-soon, who was by then prime minister, and unlike Takeshima, Park made an inquiry to the resident-general.
-As a result, Park received a response that no land transaction had taken place, and in April of the same year Lee received a report to that effect.
+He reported it to Park Che-soon, who was by then prime minister, and unlike with Takeshima, Park made an inquiry to the resident-general.
+As a result, Park received the response that no land transaction had taken place, and in April of the same year Lee received a report to that effect.

-In July 1906, after the incorporation of Takeshima into Japan, when Ikeda Juzaburo, chief of the Administrative Bureau of Communications of the Japanese resident-general, inquired about the islands belonging to the county of Uldo-gun and the date when the county office was established, the official response of the Empire of Korea was: "The islands under that county's jurisdiction are Jukdo and Seokdo, and the county extends 60 ri (approximately 24 km) from east to west and 40 ri (approximately 16 km) from north to south, totaling over 200 ri.(approximately 80 km)" Thus the response excluded Takeshima, at a distance of 90 km from Ulleungdo, from the area included in Uldo-gun.
-Yet, if one follows the ROK government's subsequent assertion that Takeshima was originally under Korean jurisdiction, the Uldo-gun magistrate Sim Heung-Taek would have committed a blunder by overlooking the incorporation of Takeshima into Japan's Shimane Prefecture for more than a year.
-However, there was no evidence that he suffered any kind of punishment by the Korean central government, and what is more, he continued to receive pay raises and promotions steadily thereafter.
+In July 1906, soon after the incorporation of Takeshima, when Ikeda Juzaburo, chief of the Administrative Bureau of Communications of the Japanese resident-general, inquired about the islands belonging to the county of Uldo-gun and the year and month of the county office's establishment, the official response of the Empire of Korea was "The islands under that county's jurisdiction are Jukdo and Seokdo, and the county extends 60 ri from east to west and 40 ri from north to south, totaling over 200 ri."
+Thus the response excluded Takeshima, at a distance of 90 km from Ulleungdo, from the area included in Uldo-gun.
+Yet, if one follows the ROK government's subsequent assertion [translator's note: that Takeshima was originally under Korean jurisdiction], the Uldo-gun magistrate Sim Heung-Taek would have committed a blunder by overlooking the incorporation of Takeshima into Japan's Shimane Prefecture for more than a year.
+However, there was no evidence that he suffered any kind of punishment by the Korean central government, and what is more, he continued to receive pay rises and promotions steadily thereafter.